How to start a consulting business

 It also protects you from costly lawsuits that could be devastating for your new consulting business.

-Here are some of the most important small business insurance policies that you should consider:
+Here are some of the most important insurance policies that a small business owner should consider:

 General liability insurance